 Sound Damping vs Dampening vs Deadening: What's the Difference?

-If you like to drive around with the volume turned up but enjoy hearing the music and not the sound of your car, or are in the process of restoring an old vehicle but concern about driving fast in a metal box, then you might want to consider soundproofing your car.
+If you like to drive around with the volume turned up, but don't enjoy the sounds your car make on the road, then you might want to consider soundproofing your car.

 What is Damping?
 Understanding the Science